justin-p/ansible-terraform-template/README.md

 }
 ```

-All the other values are missing values will again use their default settings as show below:
+All the missing values will again use their default settings as show below:

 ```terraform
 ## digitalocean